coilhq/mucoa/README.md

 ### Events
 Participant with relevant information is captured, but no financial accounts have been created for the participant.

-## Participant Deposits Collateral to Scheme
+## Participant Deposits Collateral To Scheme
 A participant decides to deposit `110` units collateral into the Scheme.

 ### Accounts